paulpod/neuromanticsdotnet/source/portfolio/index.md

 2014-15 / Government Digital Service @ DVLA
 ===========================================
 As the **Head of Design** my brief was to help teams at the DVLA in Swansea create and improve world-class digital public services.
+As well as an overall design leadership role, I was lead designer on the popular *Tax your vehicle* service.

 [![DVLA montage](/portfolioimg/dvla-pics.jpg)](/portfolioimg/dvla-pics.jpg)

-* content design: less is usually more
+* helping with content design: less is usually more
+* lead designer on Tax your vehicle
 * apply & adapt design guidelines and best practice
 * helping build internal design capability
 * prototyping using GOVUK toolkits : NodeJS, SASS, HTML, CSS
 * mentoring and training civil servants into interaction designers

 **Things:** I made a DVLA specific style guide and quickstart design kit.

 A large proportion of the work was continuous iteration of prototypes for Vehicle Tax and other services.
 The live service is at [www.gov.uk/vehicle-tax](http://www.gov.uk/vehicle-tax) and handles over 40 million transactions a year.

 Yeah, that's my registration used as the example on a bunch of the services, like [Checking the MOT status](https://www.gov.uk/check-mot-status) and others.